qgrid/qgrid.github.io/source/api/model/action-model.md

 group: API
 order: 0
 ---
-A class to handle and visualize custom user behaviors(like add or delete row).<br />Action bar plugin uses this model to draw buttons to execute commands.<br />
+A class to handle and visualize custom user behaviors(like add or delete row).
+Action bar plugin uses this model to draw buttons to execute commands.

 Property|Type|Description
 ---|---|---